-Figure 4 : Differents morphotypes of spinach grown in Burkina Faso
+Figure 4 : Different morphotypes of spinach grown in Burkina Faso

 3.3 Seed acquisition and conservation

 Growers acquire seeds either by exchange or purchase.
 Spinach seed generally consists of seeds.
 These are stored in plastic cans or bags.
 Spinach seedlings are also used as seed, with cuttings taken by growers.
 Bobo spinach has no available seeds.
 As the fruits are dehiscent, the seeds fall out before harvesting.
 As a result, only the regeneration of young plants provides new seeds for the next season.
 The main difficulty with the production is harvesting.
-This is due to the fact that harvesting is done leaf by leaf along the stem.
-Spinach is sold at the grower's garden per beds at a value of between 6,000 and 20,000 CFA francs, depending on the harvest period, the market and the size of the beds.
+This is because harvesting is done leaf by leaf along the stem.
+Spinach is sold at the grower's garden per bed at a value of between 6,000 and 20,000 CFA francs, depending on the harvest period, the market and the size of the beds.
 They are sold every fortnight during the harvest.
 The main use is for human consumption.
 At the end of the harvest, the old and dry stalks are pulled up for animal feed.

 3.4 Discussion

 According to the FAO [10], the most striking phenomenon is the feminisation of agriculture in some African countries.
-Women, who traditionally do most of the work in the agricultural sector, have become the backbone through their increasing predominance over men and their contribution to food supply, i.e. 60-80% of continental production [11].
+Women, who traditionally do most of the work in the agricultural sector, have become the backbone through their increasing predominance over men and their contribution to the food supply, i.e. 60-80% of continental production [11].
 This situation of feminisation is also experienced in Burkina Faso, at the level of vegetable crops and more specifically in spinach production.
 The results of our study showed that women account for 98% of spinach production at the sites surveyed.

 This phenomenon is not confined to Burkina Faso.[12]. pointed out in 2019 that in the Democratic Republic of Congo, women are responsible for around 80% of food production.
 This situation could be explained by the resilience linked to security crises, where men are more affected.
-It is also due to the fact that cultivation does not require any physical effort for most of the farming practices.
+It is also because cultivation does not require any physical effort for most of the farming practices.

 Most of the production takes place during the rainy season.
 This practice shows that Burkina Faso's agriculture is generally still dependent on rain.
 However, crops are also grown during the dry season.
 This period is tiresome because of the cost of fuel for pumping water.

 The crop is grown on beds using organic fertilizer.
-However, a rotation Technics is also used.
+However, rotation techniques are also used.
 This growing system shows that organic manure is a good one for growing spinach.
 This practice ensures that the leaves are well preserved for marketing.
 When plants are treated with other fertilizers, rotting accelerates [13].